tbal999/map2struct/readme.md

 Susie Noble,friends,2,Imogene Kemp
 ```

-## with this decoder you can basically create any CSV dataset you want with the right instructions.
+## with this decoder you can basically create any CSV dataset you want with the right instructions,

-## and it's much _much_ easier than playing around with map[string]interface{}
+todo:
+handle more types
+more test
+linting & general refactoring

 Have fun!